Emily Onyango

-Emily Awino Onyango is a Kenyan priest who became the first female bishop in the Anglican Church of Kenya in January 2021.
-Prior to becoming a bishop, she taught theology at St. Paul's University in Limaru, Kenya.
+Emily Awino Onyango is a Kenyan priest and the first female Anglican bishop in Kenya.
+She is also the first woman bishop in the Anglican Church in East and Central Africa.
+Prior to becoming a bishop, she taught theology at St. Paul's University in Limuru, Kenya.
 She attended the founding conference for the Circle of Concerned African Women Theologians in Ghana in 1989, and is a member of the Kenyan chapter of the Circle.

 Early life and education

 Onyango was born into a Christian family.
 Onyango has a Bachelor of Divinity from Saint Paul's United Theological College in Limuru (1983) and a Master's degree from the Asian Centre of Theological Studies.
 She completed a PhD in history from the University of Wales in 2006, where she worked under John M. Lonsdale on the history of women's education in Kenya.
 Her thesis was titled "Luo women's negotiation of mission education : a critical analysis of Anglican women in Nyanza, Kenya from 1895".
 She also has a certificate in ecumenism from the Ecumenical Institute of Graduate Studies in Geneva.